Chatbots are making serious waves in the marketing scene.

-And that’s exactly where Chatbots come in.
+And that’s exactly where chatbots come in.

-Chatbots, obviously, can be used most easily on websites and Facebook Messenger, and most physical stores do have an online presence these days.
+Chatbot examples, obviously, can be used most easily on websites and Facebook Messenger, and most physical stores do have an online presence these days.

 But beyond that, brands can note from mobile bots like Mall of America’s Pepper.

-Pepper can give customers directions, answer inquiries on deals, gift recommendations, etc. recommend the malls top brands and gift items, etc.
+Pepper can give customers directions, answer inquiries on deals, gift recommendations, recommend the malls top brands and gift items, etc.

-Now, obviously this is a bit advanced, but its a great example of what a bot can do for a mall or big-box store.
+Now, obviously this is a bit advanced, but it’s a great example of what a bot can do for a mall or big-box store.